yoprogramo/nomorepass/README.md

 # nomorepass
 Libraries to use nomorepass.com security services

-nomorepass is a library to use nomorepass in Node.
+nomorepass is a library to use nomorepass in Node or browser.
 It is intended to use in any environment, so it does not generate / print the qr-code needed, instead provides the text that should be included in the qrcode (you can generate using any qrcode libraries).

-## Installation
+## Node Installation

 ```
 npm install nomorepass